Emediong-Samuel/Editing-Tips/README.md

 (Replace "localhost" with your server's IP address if you're using a remote server)

 ## Using XAMPP?
+If you are using XAMPP, follow the directives below.

-Run the following command to download the XAMPP installer:
+**Download the XAMPP installer**:
 ```
 wget "https://sourceforge.net/projects/xampp/files/XAMPP%20Linux/8.2.4/xampp-linux-x64-8.2.4-0-installer.run"
 ```